-Though it would be comforting to imagine that these multiracial conspiracies were common during this period, it should not be surprising that not only was this rare, but actually antithetical to many other accounts from this period of unrest.
+Though it would be heartwarming to imagine that these multiracial conspiracies were commonplace, it should not be surprising that not only was this rare, but actually antithetical to many other accounts from this period of unrest.
 In fact, three years earlier, on the Halloween night of 1931, a violent street battle developed between 400 black and white adults on the same Harlem streets (Rogers 82).
-As these white mob attacks began to develop into larger race riots, urban youth began to materially sabotage the fragile economy, and widespread looting overtook the Halloween celebration of the 1934 World's Fair in Chicago^{IV,} it was not to be long before the forces of order intervened to restore order to the uncivilized holiday once more.
+As these white mob attacks developed into larger race riots and widespread looting overtook the Halloween celebration of the 1934 World's Fair in Chicago^{IV,} it was not long before the forces of order intervened to restore order to the uncivilized holiday once more.

-THE TAMING OF HALLOWEEN
+THE TAMING OF HALLOWEEN 1945-1960 CE

-1945-1960 CE